-This hike starts in Grindavik which can be easily reached by public transport.
+This hike starts in Grindavik which can be easily reached by public transport from both the capital and the Keflavik airport.
 First take bus 55 from the Klambratun bus stop towards Grindavíkurafleggjari.
 If you are not planning to leave from Klambratun Park, check Straeto’s website to find other bus stations where bus 55 stops.
 The bus drive will take you around 44 minutes.
 At the Grindavíkurafleggjari bus stop, take bus 88 towards Grindavík Adalbraut.
-After driving approximately 10 minutes you will reach Grindavík Adalbraut.
+Note that bus 88 runs very infrequently, so be sure to choose a departure with 55 that fits with it.
+After driving approximately 10 minutes on bus 88 you will reach Grindavík Adalbraut.
 In the proximity to the bus stop there is a Netto supermarket as well as a Vinbudin – an Icelandic liquor store.
 Just in case you want to buy something for the hike.

 The above attached GPS route starts approximately 700 meters northwest from the Adalbraut bus stop.

 From the bus stop walk towards north on Grindavikurvegur Street for approximately 600 meters.
 Then go towards northwest until you reach Nesvegur Street; here the attached GPS route starts.
 Cross the Nesvegur Street and continue on a paved road which leads towards the Blue Lagoon but only follow it for 500 meters.
 Then you’ll see a wide dirt track on the right side of the road which runs towards Thorbjorn.
 After approximately 800 meters the wide dirt track splits into two.
 I decided to continue on the right path and ascend the mountain from the western side.